-Science in the City is Malta’s national science and arts festival held in Valletta, a UNESCO World Heritage site and last year’s European City of Culture in 2018.
-This year the festival will be held in Fort St Elmo and digitally (through our online platforms) from the 27th-29th November (European Researchers’ Night-rescheduled due to the onset of the COVID-19 pandemic), the city is transformed by a fusion of science and art with interactive installations, exhibitions, music, shadow puppet shows, theatre, live experiments, talks, tech areas, and much more.
-This memorable night provides a platform for citizens to engage with scientists and their research.
+Science in the City is Malta’s national science and arts festival held in Valletta, a UNESCO World Heritage site and the European City of Culture in 2018.
+This year the festival will be held in Fort St Elmo and digitally (through our online platforms) from the 27th-29th November (European Researchers’ Night was rescheduled to 27th November due to the onset of the COVID-19 pandemic).
+The fort will be transformed by a fusion of science and art with fascinating installations, exhibitions, music, shadow puppet shows, theatre, live experiments, talks, tech areas, and much more.
+This memorable festival provides a platform for citizens to engage with scientists and their research.
 Previous festivals have featured some of Malta’s leading artists and entertainers, including Kenneth Scicluna, Malcolm and Angele Galea, Gwilym Bugeja, Diccon Cooper and Ruben Paul Borg.